djalbat/Easy-DragAndDrop/README.md

 #### Dragging between elements

-Use the `addDroppableElement()` method to have one element listen for the drag events of another.
+Use the `addDroppableElement()` method to have one element listen for the dragging events of another.

 ```js
 firstExplorer.addDroppableElement(secondExplorer);